Note: For others that have used the name Black Widow, see: Black Widow for the Golden Age Black Widow, and Yelena Belova for the third Black Widow.

 Scarlett Johansson once again reprises her role in Captain America: Civil War.
 When the Avengers become divided over the Sokovia Accords (a series of laws designed to regulate the team), Natasha sides with Iron Man and his team.

 She is shown to be conflicted and tries to urge Captain America and his team to stay out of the conflict and turn themselves in.
-Her inner turmoil reaches a head during a clash a between the two teams, where she betrays her comrades by preventing Black Panther from killing the Winter Soldier.
+Her inner turmoil reaches a head during a clash between the two teams, where she betrays her comrades by preventing Black Panther from killing the Winter Soldier.
 Natasha Ultimately resigns from the Avengers and goes on the run after being informed that Thaddeus Ross wants her arrested for her betrayal.

 The Marvel Super Heroes (1966)